shopware5/package-testsuite/Readme.md

 ## Writing Tests

+### What goes where?
+The `*.feature` files should only contain human-readable, english sentences, assumptions and actions.

+The `*Context.php` files all live in the `Shopware\Context` namespace and may only contain step definitions for steps used the feature files.
+All logic should be handled by the `Pages`.
+Step definitions should be short and expressive.
+Only use regular expressions in step name definitions when absolutely necessary.
+Most of the time it might be better to refactor steps into smaller sub-steps that only handle one single functionality.

 ### Using Tags

 Additional functionality for tests can be enabled by tagging either single scenarios or whole features